oc-elixir-elm/diamondback-railroad/README.md

 1. If you trap yourself, you have to reload the game by refreshing the page.
 1. Your score is the number of move counts.
 A lower score is better.

+> Hint: you cannot tranverse all of the permeter squares in one try because
+> you will trap yourself.
+You have to "dodge" the tail of the chain you
+> dragging behind.

 Have fun!